Vishalghyv/Discord-Clone-Chat/README.md

 # Chat

-The project is a protoype for chatting and representaing usage of combination of react and firebase
+The project is a clone of discord app with my personal modification and representing usage of combination of react and firebase

 ## Login Page